BruceHaley/action-verify-pr-labels/README.md

-# Verify Pull Request Labels
+# Verify Pull Request Labels XXX

 This is a GitHub Action to verify that at least one label is assigned to a Pull Request.